 Price Guide: $$$$

 The Leela Palace promises a luxurious stay.
 Its spectacular position on the banks of Lake Pichola ensures that each room has views over the tranquil lake.
-The palace took 14 years in total to complete, which is reflected in the incredible detail that has gone into the artwork throughout the hotel, and the intricate murals in the courtyards.
+The palace took 14 years in total to complete.
+This is reflected in the incredible detail that has gone into the artwork throughout the hotel, and the intricate murals in the courtyards.
 The Sheesh Mahal restaurant offers some of the finest Indian cuisines in the region.

 Price Guide: $$$$

-Designed in the style of a traditional palace and blending perfectly with its royal surroundings on the banks of Lake Pichola, the Oberoi Udaivilas ensures a lavish stay.
-It’s the perfect haven to relax after a journey through Rajasthan, and makes the ideal base from which to explore Udaipur, if you can tear yourself away!
+Designed in the style of a traditional palace and blending perfectly with its royal surroundings on the banks of Lake Pichola, The Oberoi Udaivilas ensures a lavish stay.
+It’s the perfect haven to relax after a journey through Rajasthan, and makes the ideal base from which to explore Udaipur if you can tear yourself away!

 Price Guide: $$$$

 It can be difficult to choose between these three fabulous hotels in Udaipur.
-To help you decide, we’ve broken things down by comparing the Oberoi Udaivilas vs. Taj Lake Palace vs. Leela Palace and asked which is better, here. – Madeleine Hann, Co-Founder of Indian Excursions Co.
+To help you decide, we’ve broken things down by comparing The Oberoi Udaivilas vs. Taj Lake Palace vs. Leela Palace and asked which is better, here. – Madeleine Hann, Co-Founder of Indian Excursions Co.